Current Winter Operations - 2021

 - Junior Ranger program activities are available online or may be obtained at the ranger information desk.

-- Park Stamp is available outside during normal business hours.
+- Park Stamp is available during normal business hours.

-All park roads, historic features, auto tours, and trails remain accessible 7 days a week, including the:
+All park roads, historic features, auto tours, picnic areas, and trails remain accessible 7 days a week (weather permitting), including the:

-- Engine House: This is a great opportunity to get a glimpse of what it takes to maintain authentic Victorian era steam locomotives!
-From mid-October to late April the locomotives of Golden Spike National Historical Park are in the Engine House undergoing maintenance.
+- Engine House: This is a great opportunity to get a glimpse of what it takes to maintain the intricate workings of authentic Victorian era steam locomotives!
+After the May - October operating season, the locomotives Jupiter and 119 of Golden Spike National Historical Park are brought inside for annual maintenance.
+The winter maintenance season is generally from mid-October to early May.

 - It is strongly advised to call ahead on the day you intend to visit, to verify Engine House access, as it is subject to change based on visitor safety and type of maintenance being performed on any given day.
 435-471-2209 x429